DubbaThony/WTF-NMF-CA-PLv4/README.md

  but authors and contributors list must be left there and maintained by new license under same terms.

- Everything not explicitly prohibited in this license is implictly allowed.
+ Everything not explicitly prohibited in this license is implictly permitted.

             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION